Find out more...

 If you are an EU public official, AsktheEU.org also makes life easier you, because you will be less likely to have to answer repeated requests about the same subject.

 AsktheEU.org is a website run by non-governmental organisations, Access Info Europe and mySociety.
 It helps ordinary members of the public make requests for documents and information to EU bodies and shares the responses with the wider public.

-You can simply reply to the request as you would any other request for documents.
-The only difference is that your response will be automatically published on the internet via the website.
+Each request generates a unique email.
+You need to answer the email for that request.
+Just like you would for any other documents request.
+The only difference is that your response will be automatically published on AsktheEU.org.

 Are the people making requests real people?

 Yes, each request is submitted by a person who has created an account on AsktheEU.org and who has gone through a two-step process to verify the email he or she is using.
 In this way we help to protect AsktheEU.org against spammers.